-When you are booting up Windows system and if ntdetect.com is deleted, damaged or corrupted, the boot process may not succeed, and the following error message will be given: "NTDETECT Failed".
+When you are booting up the Windows system and if ntdetect.com is deleted, damaged, or corrupted, the boot process may not succeed, and the following error message will be given: "NTDETECT Failed".
 Sometimes, you probably have issues with the ntldr and boot.ini files as well.

 If you have a Windows Installation Disc at hand, it's easy to fix NTDETECT Failed issue.
 Do as follow:

-1. Reboot computer and change boot sequence to make CD-Rom as the first boot device, insert Windows CD/DVD and restart again.
+1. Reboot the computer and change the boot sequence to make CD-ROM as the first boot device, insert Windows CD/DVD, and restart again.